 Constipated dogs show the following symptoms:

-- Passing only a small amount of feces or none at all
+- Sometimes even when your dog is straining hard to poop, he passes only a small amount of feces or none at all.

 Causes of Constipation in Dogs

 There are quite a few possible causes of dog constipation.
 Here are the most common ones: